Planchonella obovata

-Pouteria obovata grows as a bushy-crowned tree reaching a maximum height of 10 to 20 m.
+Planchonella obovata grows as a bushy-crowned tree reaching a maximum height of 10 to 20 m.
 The leaves hairy when young, with upper surfaces becoming smooth and shiny.
 They are roughly oval- to spear-shaped and measure 6–24 cm long, and 1.5–15 cm wide.
 Appearing from August to October, the tiny greenish-white flowers grow in clusters.
 Flowering is followed by round red or blue berries 1–1.5 cm in diameter.
 Each berry contains one to five seeds which are yellow when ripe.